 - Select “First time only” or “Every time a connection is requested” from the second option.
 If you don’t want to confirm every time you connect, choose the First time only option.

-- Turn on the Required PIN for pairing, if you need extra protection.
+- Turn on the Required PIN for pairing if you need extra protection.

-Projecting to a Surface wireless display
+Projecting or casting to your Surface

-- Open Action Center.
+- Open the Action Center icon.

 - Click the Connect button.

-- Finally, when you finish your work click Disconnect to stop your connection.
+Finally, when you finish your work, click Disconnect to stop your connection.

 COMMENTS